Universal Broadband Fund

 The $1.75 billion Universal Broadband Fund will support high-speed Internet projects across the country.
 The Universal Broadband Fund has been designed to fund broadband infrastructure projects that will bring high-speed Internet at 50/10 Megabits per second (Mbps) to rural and remote communities.
 In addition to funding a diversity of high-speed Internet projects to connect Canadians, there is:

 - up to $50 million available to support mobile Internet projects that primarily benefit Indigenous peoples, including projects along highways and roads where mobile connectivity is lacking;

 - up to $750 million available for large impact projects;

 - up to $150 million available as part of our Rapid Response Stream.

 The Universal Broadband Fund is part of the Government of Canada's coordinated plan to connect all Canadians: High Speed Access for all: Canada's Connectivity Strategy.

 It is also consistent with the Government's roadmap for supporting strong and resilient rural communities.

 Today, high-speed Internet access is essential for all Canadians, no matter where they live.
 It is necessary to telework, to access on-line medicine, for distance learning and more.
 It helps businesses thrive, no matter where they are located, and it ensures that rural Canadians can transition smoothly to the digital economy.
 But there is a connectivity gap — Canadians living in rural and remote areas have less access to high-speed Internet than those living in urban areas.

-Applications to the Universal Broadband Fund are currently being accepted
+Applications to the Universal Broadband Fund are no longer being accepted.